frostney/checkt/README.md

 License
 -------

-checkt is practically public domain.
+checkt is public domain.
 See __UNLICENSE.md__ for more information.